-The TLV320AIC3110 supports a wide range of options for generating clocks for the ADC and DAC sections as well as interface and other control blocks as shown in Figure 5-36.
-The clocks for ADC and DAC require a source reference clock.
-This clock can be provided on variety of device pins such as MCLK, BCLK, or GPI01 pins.
+The TLV320DAC3101 supports a wide range of options for generating clocks for the DAC section as well as interface and other control blocks as shown in Figure 5-20.
+The clocks for the DAC require a source reference clock.
+This clock can be provided on variety of device pins, such as the MCLK, BCLK, or GPIO1 pins.
 The source reference clock for the codec can be chosen by programming the CODEC_CLKIN value on page 0 / register 4, bits D1-D0.
-The CODEC_CLKIN can then be routed through highly-flexible clock dividers shown in Figure 5-36 to generate the various clocks required for ADC, DAC and digital processing sections.
-In the event that the desired audio clocks cannot be generated from the reference clocks on MCLK, BCLK, or GPI01, the TLV320AIC3110 also provides the option of using the on-chip PLL, which supports a wide range of fractional multiplication values to generate the required clocks.
-Starting from CODEC_CLKIN, the TLV320AIC3110 provides several programmable clock dividers to help achieve a variety of sampling rates for ADC and DAC.
+CODEC_CLKIN can then be routed through highly-flexible clock dividers shown in Figure 5-20 to generate the various clocks required for the DAC.
+In the event that the desired audio clocks cannot be generated from the reference clocks on MCLK, BCLK, or GPIO1, the TLV320DAC3101 also provides the option of using the on-chip PLL which supports a wide range of fractional multiplication values to generate the required clocks.
+Starting from CODEC_CLKIN, the TLV320DAC3101 provides several programmable clock dividers to help achieve a variety of sampling rates for the DAC.